Saurabh-Galgale/Quiz-App/README.md

    - Deploy backend (e.g., Render / Railway / Heroku alternative / VPS)
    - Deploy frontend (e.g., Netlify / Vercel)
    - Update **Live Demo** link at the top of this file

+---

+## 6. If I Had More Time (Next Steps)

+If I had more time, I would extend this system in a few directions:

+1. **User Accounts (Sign Up / Sign In)**

+   - Add authentication (e.g., email + password, JWT-based sessions).
+   - Allow users to register and log in so quiz attempts can be linked to a specific user.
+   - Basic profile page showing their name and email.

+2. **Store Quiz Submissions Per User**

+   - Create a separate `submissions` collection to store each quiz attempt:
+     - `userId`
+     - `quizId`
+     - `answers`
+     - `score`, `maxScore`, `correctCount`
+     - `createdAt`
+   - This would allow tracking history over time and prevent duplicate attempts if needed.

+3. **Analytics & Charts for Admin**

+   - Simple analytics dashboard for admin:
+     - Average score per quiz
+     - Number of attempts per quiz
+     - Distribution of scores (e.g., bar chart)
+   - Use a lightweight chart library on the frontend to visualize:
+     - Completion rate
+     - Difficult questions (questions with a low correct ratio)

+4. **Feedback & Review Page for Users**

+   - A “My Performance” page where logged-in users can see:
+     - Past attempts
+     - Scores trend over time
+     - Which topics or quizzes they are strong/weak at
+   - Optional feedback per quiz: users can rate difficulty and leave comments (stored and visible only to admin).

+5. **Better Quiz Configuration**
+   - Timer support for timed quizzes.
+   - Settings like:
+     - Shuffle questions
+     - Shuffle options
+     - Limit number of attempts per user.